Find Your Next Holiday

 Transporting your bike

-The good news is that on some routes we offer a bike return service, so no bike boxes are required and no baggage handlers can do their best to squash your finest carbon frame, and you don't need to worry about taking your bike on the Eurostar.
-This costs £50 per bike (2018) and we will let you know which train you should take to get back to St Pancras to meet us.
+The good news is that on some of our routes (St Malo to Sete, St Malo to Nice, and Calais to Nice) we offer a bike return service, so no bike boxes are required and no baggage handlers can do their best to squash your finest carbon frame, and you don't need to worry about taking your bike on the Eurostar.
+This costs £50 per bike (2021) and we will let you know which train you should take to get back to St Pancras to meet us.
+You can also book your luggage onto the van for the return at £20 per item.
 We can sometimes arrange to deliver them back to your house / a friend's house if it is on our route (extra charges may apply); please just ask as we like to help wherever possible.